 Qatar Condemns Attack Targeting Police Patrol In Pakistan

-Doha, Qatar: The State of Qatar expresses its condemnation and denunciation of the attack that targeted a police patrol in Karak District, Khyber Pakhtunkhwa Province, in the northwest of the Islamic Republic of Pakistan, which resulted in fatalities.

-The Ministry of Foreign Affairs reiterates the State of Qatar's firm stance rejecting violence, terrorism, and criminal acts, regardless of their motives and causes.
+In a statement on Thursday, the Ministry of Foreign Affairs reiterated the State of Qatar's stance rejecting violence, terrorism, and criminal acts, regardless of the motives and reasons.

-The Ministry also extends the State of Qatar's condolences to the families of the victims, as well as to the government and people of Pakistan.
+The ministry extended the State of Qatar's condolences to the families of the victims, as well as the government and people of Pakistan.

 Legal Disclaimer: